georgicaradu5-source/Play-stuff/docs/telemetry.md

 - Telemetry is disabled by default.
 - No identifiers are emitted unless you opt in.
-- When enabled, include only operational metadata (operation names, parameters sizes/counts) — avoid sensitive content.
+- When enabled, include only operational metadata (operation names, parameters sizes/counts)  -  avoid sensitive content.

 ## Advanced: Provider factory

 Internally, the agent can choose a telemetry provider dynamically:

-- If `ENABLE_TELEMETRY`/`TELEMETRY_ENABLED` is false: use a strict no‑op provider.
+- If `ENABLE_TELEMETRY`/`TELEMETRY_ENABLED` is false: use a strict no-op provider.
 - If true and OpenTelemetry is available: use the OpenTelemetry provider.
-- If provider configuration fails or dependencies are missing: gracefully fall back to no‑op.
+- If provider configuration fails or dependencies are missing: gracefully fall back to no-op.

 Code: `src/telemetry_core/factory.py` and `src/telemetry_core/providers/opentelemetry_provider.py`.